JelenaMijatovic/VacuumControlBackend/README.md

 Backend for a Spring web app simulating remote asynchronous vacuum controls.
+Includes user authentication via JWT token.
 [Frontend in Angular here.](https://github.com/JelenaMijatovic/VacuumControlAngular)

 Vacuums have one of three statuses: **ON**, **OFF** or **DISCHARGING**.
 It takes a short amount of time to transition between statuses during which no changes can be made.

-**Methods**
+**Vacuum control methods**

 POST ```/vacuums/schedule/```